angelinahli/meet-me-2/README.md

 * update the sign up page validation text
 * (Eventually) update the front page to make it look nicer
 * Rethink the user page - what needs to be on there?
+* display the possible event times to the user better

 ### somewhere in between?
 * Create a search feature to search for users by username, first name, last name, email